 Hand Island is a very pleasant drive of about 1 ½ hours northwards along the A835 into Sutherland and just past the village of Scourie, a ferry to the Island of Handa can be taken from Tarbert.
 Each summer, nearly 100,000 seabirds breed on, or close to the magnificent Torridonian sandstone sea cliffs that rise from the Atlantic on the north west coast of the island.
 The birdlife include fulmars, guillemots, razorbills, arctic and great skuas, and from late May to July, puffins nest in burrows on the cliff tops.
 After a days exploring the island, why not book a table at the perfectly located Shorehouse Restaurant, just beside the ferry slipway.

 Loch Fleet in Easter Ross is a large tidal basin with sand dunes, mudflats, coastal heath and pinewoods.
 The pinewoods support Scottish crossbills, crested tits and pine martens, as well as woodland plants, such as one-flowered wintergreens.
 The reserve is great for a combination of both coastal and woodland walks with a huge variety of woodland plants to be seen in spring and summer and wading birds in winter.

 Tollie Red Kites

 Tollie Red Kites, operated by RSPB Scotland, in partnership with Brahan Estate is located just off the A835, fifteen miles north of Inverness.
-Here you are able to get close-up views of one of our most graceful birds of prey, with a stunning backdrop of views over Easter Ross to Ben Wyvis.
-If you time your visit well, you can see volunteers feed the birds every day from a specially-converted farmstead building.
+You are able to get close-up views of graceful birds of prey, with a backdrop of Easter Ross to Ben Wyvis.
+Time your visit well and you can see volunteers feed the birds every day from a specially-converted farmstead building.